tpatterson1996/lcc-metadata-manual/contacts.md

 #### **In Main / Citation /Responsible Parties**

-Corresponds to the “lead” and “partner” sections in the required fields list.

 * Enter your LCC as “administrator” \(required\).

 * Enter the project PI as “principalInvestigator” \(best management practice\).